10 New Year's Resolutions For The Eco-Minded

 Plastic bags can take up to 1000 years to photo-degrade, or become microplastics that continue to pollute the environment.

 Don't know where to start looking for reusable bags?
-Check out this reusable bag kit from ECOBAGS.
+Check out these reusable bag kits from ECOBAGS.

 2. Refill Your (Reusable) Bottle or Cup